wilferraciolli/ng-libraries/wiltech-libraries/README.md

 For more details you see this tutorial here `https://www.syncfusion.com/blogs/post/share-angular-components-across-projects?ref=dailydev`

-Also a vider tutorial here `https://www.youtube.com/watch?v=qNHdQqYfcKE`
+Also a video tutorial here `https://www.youtube.com/watch?v=qNHdQqYfcKE`

 * Create a workspace `ng new wiltech-libraries --no-create-application`
 * Create a library `ng generate library wt-loaders`

-The command above will create a workspace called `eiltech-libraries` followed by a library called `user-store` inside the projects folder
+The command above will create a workspace called `wiltech-libraries` followed by a library called `user-store` inside the projects folder

 To create components within each library, then navigate to the root of the library Eg `cd projects` and `cd user-store`

 # Adding dependencies
-Make sure that dependencies are added as peerDependencies AND dev dependencies at the same time to make sure it is added to the library and avoid issues as only peerDependencies are bundled together and dependencies is just for dev
+Make sure that dependencies are added as `peerDependencies` as it will then allow the client to pick up the version and avoid duplication to make sure it is added to the library and avoid issues as only peerDependencies are bundled together and dependencies is just for dev
 Always make sure to install dependencies using the `--save-dev` flag to make sure it is added as peerDependency